 Look at Big Companies Strategies

 Since big companies spend big bucks on market research, take advantage of their money spent and public information.
 For example, if you are trying to crack the pet market, look at PetSmart and Petco.
-What new product lines or services are they offering?
-Chances are good that they spent millions researching industry trends to develop new product ideas.
+Examine the new product lines or services they are offering; the chances are good that they spent millions researching industry trends to develop new product ideas.

 Study Press Releases

-You should also make a note of any similar businesses in your area that has recently gone out of business.
-There may be a reason such as poor location, high taxes or operating restrictions, or there may be not enough demand for the product or service in that area to sustain a business.
-Researching local competitor information can tell you two things: What works now and what has not worked for other business owners.
+You should also make a note of any similar businesses in your area that have recently gone out of business.
+There may be a reason such as poor location, high taxes, operating restrictions, or not enough demand for the product or service in that area to sustain a business.
+Researching local competitor information can tell you two things: What works now and what has not worked for other businesses.